SkySingh04/EduSync/falcon-7b-custom-fine-tuned-9-shot-model-notebook/falcon_doc.md

 ## License
 The Falcon 7 Billion Parameter Model is made available under the **Apache 2.0 license**.

+## Extra
+The notebook also contains code blocks to:
+- load the data from firebase.
+- establish a public api using ngrok service.
+- flask application to create the web interface and integration of the API.
+- helper functions to avoid repeatation and output filtering during model inference.

 Feel free to customize this README! 🚀